 Study system

-The fieldwork was performed during the Austral summers – October to March – of 2022/2023 and 2023/2024.
+The main fieldwork was performed during the Austral summers – October to March – of 2022/2023 and 2023/2024.
 Sampling covered 15 species across 14 different islands spread across the Falklands.
 Species can be grouped into three categories based on their ecological traits relevant to HPAI exposure risks.
-Basal predators include albatrosses, shearwaters, prions, penguins and shags.
+Marine meso predators include albatrosses, shearwaters, prions, penguins and shags.
 These species usually breed in dense colonies and forage at sea (e.g., 48), feeding on small marine animals.
 Albatrosses, rockhopper penguins, and shags are often observed in mixed colonies, while the other species tend to form mono-specific colonies.
 Colony size varies, ranging from tens of birds to hundreds of thousands.
-These colonies represent a great feeding opportunity for scavengers.
+These colonies represent a great feeding opportunity for predators and scavengers.
 Apex predators include giant petrel, skuas, gulls, sheathbills and caracaras.
-These taxa partially forage on land, with heterogeneities across species and individuals (e.g.,45,47,57,58) including scavenging, preying on, or parasitizing other bird species, as well as around pinniped (South American fur seals Arctocephalus australis, South American sea lions Otaria flavescens, and southern elephant seals Mirounga leonina) colonies.
+These taxa partially forage on land, with heterogeneities across species and individuals (e.g.,45,47,57,58) including scavenging, preying on, orkleptoparasitizing other bird species, as well as around pinniped (South American fur seals Arctocephalus australis, South American sea lions Otaria flavescens, and southern elephant seals Mirounga leonina) colonies.
 Giant petrels and skuas breed in mono-specific colonies of variable density, and gulls in dense, often mixed, colonies.
 Breeding striated caracaras defend relatively large territories, but pre-breeders are often observed in aggregations of tens of birds.
 Sheathbills do not breed in the Falklands27.
 Anatids include steamer ducks and upland geese.
 These species occupy terrestrial and coastal environments where they forage on plants and invertebrates and may encounter other birds27.

 Sampling